UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Cable internet uses existing coaxial TV networks to transmit data on dedicated frequencies.

-Cable internet is a high-speed broadband service that transmits data over the same extensive network used to deliver cable television.
-Because this infrastructure was laid down decades ago and reaches almost every suburban and urban neighborhood in the United States, it remains one of the most widely available internet options.
-Instead of carrying TV channels, specific radio frequencies within these cables are dedicated exclusively to sending and receiving your internet data.
+Cable internet is a high-speed broadband service that transmits data over the exact same physical infrastructure used to deliver cable television.
+Because these lines were laid down decades ago and reach almost every suburban and urban neighborhood in the United States, it acts as the backbone of modern American connectivity.
+Instead of carrying television channels, specific radio frequencies within the lines are dedicated exclusively to routing your internet traffic.

 Diagram showing DOCSIS 3.1 enables very fast download speeds but significantly slower upload speeds.